shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-integrating-for-mediation.md

 Follow these steps to set up SDK mediation integration:

-1. Integrate one of our [Xandr Mobile SDKs](../mobile-sdk/xandr-mobile-sdks.md) with your app.
+1. Integrate one of our [Microsoft Advertising Mobile SDKs](../mobile-sdk/xandr-mobile-sdks.md) with your app.
     Our SDKs come bundled with mediation adaptors that allow us to mediate SDKs from popular networks such as AdMob.
 For a complete list of networks that we support with SDK adaptors, see [Mediation Networks](mediation-networks.md).